benzino98/plaschema/memory-bank/activeContext.md

 - Phase 7: Caching strategy implementation

 This implementation will adhere to the project's established patterns, particularly the service-based architecture and caching strategy.
 We'll also ensure proper security measures for file uploads and downloads.

+### Dynamic Health Plan FAQs Implementation Plan

+We have developed a detailed plan to implement a dynamic FAQ section on the health plan page, connecting it to the main FAQ database instead of using static content.
+This will ensure consistency between the FAQs displayed on the health plan page and the main FAQ system.

+The implementation plan consists of the following phases:

+1. **Phase 1: Database Update**

+   - Create a migration to add a `show_on_plans_page` boolean field to the `faqs` table
+   - This field will allow administrators to explicitly mark FAQs for display on the plans page

+2. **Phase 2: Model Update**

+   - Update the FAQ Model to include the new field in `$fillable` and `$casts` arrays
+   - Create a new scope `scopeForPlansPage` to query FAQs marked for plans page
+   - Ensure existing scopes (active, ordered, category) continue to work with the new field

+3. **Phase 3: Controller Implementation**

+   - Create a dedicated `PlansController` (already completed)
+   - Implement proper caching with CacheService
+   - Use both category filtering ('Healthcare Plans') and the new flag to select relevant FAQs
+   - Limit to 3 FAQs as specified in requirements

+4. **Phase 4: Route Update**

+   - Update the routes in `web.php` to use the new PlansController instead of the closure
+   - Maintain the existing route name and URL for backward compatibility

+5. **Phase 5: Admin Interface Update**

+   - Add a checkbox field to the admin FAQ form for "Show on Plans Page"
+   - Include appropriate labels and help text
+   - Update validation rules to include the new field

+6. **Phase 6: View Update**

+   - Modify the plans view template to display dynamic FAQs from the controller
+   - Maintain the existing styling (non-expandable items)
+   - Include fallback content for when fewer than 3 FAQs are available
+   - Keep the "View All FAQs" button functionality

+7. **Phase 7: Testing**
+   - Test admin interface for marking FAQs for the plans page
+   - Verify the plans page correctly displays the marked FAQs
+   - Ensure count is limited to 3
+   - Verify caching functionality is working properly
+   - Test error handling and fallback content

+The implementation follows the project's established architecture patterns:

+- Using controllers to handle requests
+- Using the CacheService for optimized performance
+- Following the MVC pattern
+- Maintaining consistency with the rest of the codebase

+This enhancement will reduce content duplication, ensure consistency across the site, and make the health plan FAQs easier to maintain through the admin interface.